India set to revive Predator-B plan amidst stand off with China

 China had delivered 163 UAVs to several countries including Kazakhstan, Saudi Arabia and UAE between 2008 and 2018, according to a report published by the Stockholm International Peace Research Institute.

-India on the other hand has been negotiating with the US for the medium altitude long endurance armed Predator-B drone.
-This not only collects intelligence, but can also locate and destroy the target with missiles or laser guided bombs.
+India, on the other hand, has been negotiating with the US for the medium altitude long endurance armed Predator-B drone.
+This not only collects intelligence, but can also locate and destroy the target with missiles or laser-guided bombs.